ewhicher/matter/content/collections/case_studies/raising-product-quality-in-bars-across-europe.md

     content:
       -
         type: text
-        text: 'We worked as part of the Diageo product team to define the business opportunity and visited pubs to understand the challenges and pressures facing licensees.
-We then facilitated a Design Sprint with a team from across the company to design a new self-service application.
-A fully designed prototype was tested with outlets in Ireland, and refined into an initial product.'
+        text: 'We worked as part of the Diageo product team to define the business opportunity and visited outlets across the UK to understand the challenges and pressures facing pub and bar owners. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'We then facilitated a Product Launchpad with a team from across the company to design a new self-service application.
+Initially focusing on triaging and solving beer quality issues.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'We created a fully designed and interactive prototype and tested it with outlets across the UK and Ireland.'
   -
     type: paragraph
   -